NHL's Stadium Series games at MetLife Stadium increases total to 41 played outdoors

 For the Devils, Tyler Toffoli and Brendan Smith each played his third, and Erik Haula, Tomas Nosek and Ondrej Palat each his second.
 Lindy Ruff was also a coach in his third, including second as a head coach.

-Rangers forwards Chris Kreider, Mika Zibanejad and Artemi Panarin each played his third outdoor game when they faced the Islanders on Sunday, and defenseman Erik Gustafsson and forward Jimmy Vesey each his second.
-Peter Laviolette tied an NHL record by coaching in his fifth outdoor game, though he is winless so far.
+Rangers forwards Chris Kreider, Mika Zibanejad and Artemi Panarin each played his third outdoor game and defenseman Erik Gustafsson and forward Jimmy Vesey their second.
+Peter Laviolette tied an NHL record by coaching in his fifth while picking up his first win.

 Vesey and Zibanejad are the only remaining players left from the Rangers team that played in the 2018 Winter Classic at Citi Field, home to MLB’s New York Mets.